Hingalganj: Education

 In 2010-11, Hingalganj CD Block had 127 primary schools with 10,150 students, 5 middle schools with 2,386 students, 16 high schools with 8,446 students and 7 higher secondary schools with 8,372 students.
 Hingalganj CD Block had 1 general college with 1,312 students and 377 institutions for special and non-formal education with 12,789 students.

 Hingalganj Mahavidyalaya was established at Hingalganj in 2005.

 As per the 2011 census, in Hingalganj CD Block, amongst the 42 inhabited villages, 3 villages did not have a school, 34 villages had more than 1 primary school, 22 villages had at least 1 primary and 1 middle school and 19 villages had at least 1 middle and 1 secondary school.

 Healthcare

 In 2011, Hingalganj CD Block had 1 rural hospital and 3 primary health centres, with total 18 beds and 9 doctors (excluding private bodies).
 It had 33 family welfare subcentres.
 13,883 patients were treated in the hospitals, health centres and subcentres of the CD Block.

 Sanderbil Rural Hospital at Sandelerbil, with 30 beds, is the main medical facility in Hingalganj CD Block, there are primary health centres at Hingalganj (with 6 beds) and Jogeshganj (with 10 beds).

 Hingalganj CD Block is one of the areas where ground water is affected by arsenic contamination.
 In the southern part of the CD Block water from shallow tube wells is saline and so there are only deep tube wells with no arsenic.
-Aresenic is there in the shallow tube wells in the northern part of the CD Block.
+Arsenic is there in the shallow tube wells in the northern part of the CD Block.